Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

 ## Common labels

 There will be a default label set used on most created objects in IoT Edge on K8s deployment.
-Three labels are put into object metadata:
+Three labels are automatically put into object metadata:
 - **net.azure-devices.edge.module** = module name
 - **net.azure-devices.edge.deviceid** = device id
 - **net.azure-devices.edge.hub** = associated IoT Hub name.